david-hodge/invis/README.md

 In HTML the content is set to transparent with opacity 0, along with being set to unselectable.

-In PDF the text is merely changes to white.
+In PDF the text is merely changed to white.
 This could be an issue if you have a coloured background.

 ---